Safester-net/Safester.CryptoLibrary/README.md

 # Fundamentals

-Safester.CryptoLibrary is a simple to use encryption library based on [OpenPGP](https://www.openpgp.org/) and packaged as a PCL.
+Safester.CryptoLibrary is a simple to use encryption C# library based on [OpenPGP](https://www.openpgp.org/) and packaged as a PCL.

 It provides :

-- PGP key pair generations,
+- PGP key pair generation,
-- files and texts encryption & decryption.
+- PGP encryption & decryption for files and texts

-The scope of library is voluntarily limited to encryption operations only, for ease of use.
+For ease of use, the scope of the library is voluntarily limited to encryption operations only, there are no signature methods.

 ## Technical operating environment – Portable Class Library